plone/Plone/README.rst

   In addition, Plone can be scripted using web standard solutions and Open Source languages.

 - *Plone is technology neutral.*
-  Plone can interoperate with most relational database systems, open source and commercial, and runs on a vast array of platforms, including Linux, Windows, Mac OS X, Solaris and BSD.
+  Plone can interoperate with most relational database systems, open source, and commercial, and runs on a vast array of platforms, including Linux, Windows, Mac OS X, Solaris, and BSD.

 Technical overview
 ------------------

 Plone is a content management platform written in Python.
-It builds upon Zope, an Open Source web application server and development system and thus on the pluggable Zope Component Architecture (ZCA).
+It builds upon Zope, an Open Source web application server and development system, and thus on the pluggable Zope Component Architecture (ZCA).

-Python is the easy-to-learn, widely-used and supported Open Source programming language.
+Python is the easy-to-learn, widely-used, and supported Open Source programming language.
-Python can be used to add new features to Plone, and used to understand or make changes to the way that Plone works.
+Python can be used to add new features to Plone and used to understand or make changes to the way that Plone works.

-Plone stores its contents in Zope's built-in transactional hierachical object database, the ZODB.
+Plone stores its contents in Zope's built-in transactional hierarchical object database, the ZODB.
-The ZODB can be connected to simple file-storages, scalable ZEO-Servers or Postgres, MySQL and Oracle.
+The ZODB can be connected to simple file-storages, scalable ZEO-Servers or Postgres, MySQL, and Oracle.
-There are addon and techniques, however, to share information with other sources, such as relational databases, LDAP, filesystem files, etc.
+There are addons and techniques, however, to share information with other sources, such as relational databases, LDAP, filesystem files, etc.

 Official Resources
 ------------------
-* `plone.com <https://plone.com/>`_ - Official website for decision makers and evaluators.
+* `plone.org <https://plone.org/>`_ - Official website for developers, community, decision makers and evaluators.
-* `plone.org <https://plone.org/>`_ - Official website for developers and community.
 * `Plone support <https://plone.org/support>`_ - Where to find help.
 * `community.plone.org <https://community.plone.org/>`_ - Official community forum, the best place to get help.
 * `docs.plone.org <https://docs.plone.org/>`_ - Official documentation for developers/integrators.
 * `training.plone.org <https://training.plone.org/>`_ - Training classes for developers/integrators/users/designers.
 * `plone.api <https://docs.plone.org/develop/plone.api/docs/index.html>`_ - Documentation for plone.api.
 * `plone.restapi <https://plonerestapi.readthedocs.io/en/latest/>`_ - Documentation for plone.restapi.
-* `official Gitter chat <https://gitter.im/plone/public>`_ - monitored.
+* `official Discord chat <https://discord.com/invite/zFY3EBbjaj>`_ - monitored.